Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 This article explains why the oral microbiome and gut health connection is far deeper than most realize — and why restoring this upstream ecosystem is essential for digestive stability, mucosal integrity, microbial balance, and metabolic resilience.

-To continue exploring this topic, see Blog 2:
+To continue exploring this topic, see this complete science hub:

 Summary

-The oral microbiome influences gut health, digestive inflammation, mucosal immunity, nitric oxide pathways, taste-driven metabolic signalling, cephalic-phase insulin responses, and downstream microbial composition.
-Oral dysbiosis can weaken the gut barrier, reduce Akkermansia, lower SCFA networks, impair GLP-1 signalling, and drive metabolic instability.
-Chewable probiotics uniquely support this oral–gut signalling pathway.
+The oral microbiome influences gut health, digestive inflammation, mucosal immunity, nitric oxide pathways, taste-driven metabolic signaling, cephalic-phase insulin responses, and downstream microbial composition.
+Oral dysbiosis can weaken the gut barrier, reduce Akkermansia, lower SCFA networks, impair GLP-1 signaling, and drive metabolic instability.
+Chewable probiotics uniquely support this oral–gut signaling pathway.

 Common Questions About the Oral Microbiome